A Dark and Deadly Belief

 Only

-and deadly belief is the pain worse
+and deadly belief is worse than

 this pain, this mistaken